St Austell: St Austell bus station

 St Austell bus station is the main bus and coach terminus for the town.
 The bus station is located in the forecourt of the railway station, formerly a railway goods yard.

 The bus station was redeveloped again in 2008, the new facility being opened on 3 November.
 It now comprises seven stands and shares facilities such as a taxi rank and buffet with the adjoining railway station which is operated by Great Western Railway, a sister company to the main local bus operator.
-Local services are provided by First Kernow.
+Local services are provided by Go Cornwall and Kernow.
 Long-distance coach services are part of the National Express Coaches network.

 History

 The Great Western Railway started to operate what they called 'road motors' from outside their railway station on 3 August 1908.
 These first services ran to St Columb Road via St Dennis.

 A bus garage was later provided nearby in Eliot Road, next to the railway's new goods yard.
 The network was progressively extended over the next twenty years, after which time the services were transferred to the Western National Omnibus Company, formed in 1929 to free the railway company from its bus services and avoid complaints about its transport monopoly.
-Western National has now become part of the FirstGroup and operates as First Kernow.
+Western National has now become part of the FirstGroup and operates as Kernow.

 Education

 St Austell has three comprehensive schools, Poltair School, formerly the grammar school, and Penrice Academy; together with Brannel School which is situated in the nearby village of St Stephen-in-Brannel.
-Several of these are joining an academy trust called CELT (Cornwall Education and Learning Trust).
+All three are part of an academy trust called CELT (Cornwall Education and Learning Trust).

 Cornwall College St Austell is a Further & Higher Education institution incorporating the former St Austell Sixth Form Centre and Mid Cornwall College of Further Education.
 The college is based at John Keay House, which is also home to the college group's headquarters.

 There are a number of primary schools within the town.